inveniosoftware/invenio-saml/INSTALL.rst

 .. code-block:: console

-   $ pip install invenio-saml
+   $ pip install ultraviolet-saml

 Make sure you have installed in your system:

 .. code-block:: console